milenkovicm/ballista_python/README.md

 # Ballista (Datafusion )Python Support

-Make [Datafusion Ballista](https://github.com/apache/datafusion-ballista) support [Datafusion Python](http://github.com/apache/datafusion-python) and pyarrow UDFs.
+Make [Datafusion Ballista](https://github.com/apache/datafusion-ballista) support [Datafusion Python](http://github.com/apache/datafusion-python) and shipping pyarrow UDFs to remote task contexts.

 > [!IMPORTANT]
 > This is just a showcase project and it is not meant to be maintained.